Safe Boating Guidelines

 Take time to familarise yourself with boating rules, local regulations and good seamanship practices.
 It could could be the difference between a great day boating or, make the critical difference between a safe day and a tragedy.

-Eight safe boating rules you should know
+Nine safe boating rules you should know

 - Knowledge - know your boat, know the waterway you will be boating on.
 Make sure you are familiar with the local charts and locality.